onderjan/machine-check/core/machine-check/README.md

 the macro may also reveal an underlying Rust error with a more sensible error message.

 ## Further notes
-Unlike some other formal verification tools, `machine-check` is designed be sound and complete, i.e. you should either get an error or a correct true/false result in finite (but practically unbounded) time.
+Unlike some other formal verification tools, **machine-check** is designed be sound and complete.
+You should either get an error or a correct true/false result in finite (but practically unbounded) time.
 Of course, there may be bugs or design oversights.

 ## License